How to Read Yarn Labels

 5. The fiber content will be on all yarn wrappers.
 This one is 100% acrylic.

-#6 Second Yarn Label Symbols
+#6 Understanding Yarn Label Symbols

 Yarn Labels